-Improvement of the multi-layered capital market system and the strengthening of the inclusiveness of direct financing innovations in the basic system, STAR Market should be further developed, while the characteristics of the ChiNext board should be utilized to support the growth of technologically innovative enterprises.
+In order to increase the share of direct financing, it is necessary to establish a multi-layered capital market system that is highly inclusive and able to respond to the diverse financing needs of different types of firms and stages of growth (Figure 3).
+Toward this end, the reform of the main boards in Shanghai and Shenzhen should be promoted.
+At the same time, through innovations in the basic system, STAR Market should be further developed, while the characteristics of the ChiNext board should be utilized to support the growth of technologically innovative enterprises.
 Furthermore, the New Third Board should be further reformed to strengthen its ability to meet the needs of small and medium-sized enterprises (SMEs), while at the same time normative off-exchange markets, such as regional over-the-counter markets should be developed.
 The financial derivatives markets should be reformed and their risk management mechanisms should be improved.